Skip to main content

 The current version of ng-mocks has been tested and can be used with:

-Also, there is a brief summary with the latest changes in CHANGELOG.
+There is also a brief summary of the latest changes in CHANGELOG.

 Quick Navigation